|

 as soon as the grading is done per assignment/exam.

-and report to me in case that you find any discrepancy.
+and report to me immediately when you find any discrepancy in your grade.

 - If you believe your exam(s) was incorrectly graded

-for some reason, please return it to me with a detailed explanation.
+for some reason, please report to me with a detailed explanation.

 I reserve the right to completely regrade homework(s)/exam(s) that

-has been returned.
+has been requested.
 (Regraded result can be either better or worse

 than the original grade).